nate-droid/fox_lang/Readme.md

 an examples folder.
 To run all tests at once, you can run `cargo test`.
 I have been aiming to keep main in a "working" state as much as possible, meaning that running all tests should always pass.

+Initial drafts of the language can be found in 'lang_scratch/'.
+As implied in the naming, these are only rough initial drafts and are subject to change.

 # Coming Up

 I've managed to complete the first 8 axioms from MetaMath, along with things like Modus Ponens and Generalization.